 Dean exercises his art and design creativity with sculpture, drawing and painting in addition to website development and graphic design.
 Additional work as a multi-media public relations consultant and political campaign manager is interspersed with time spent as a master carpenter.

-Recently Dean appeared on the Judge Judy television show seen by 10 million people where he won a judgement of false arrest after his stopping someone from drunk driving.
-The Riverside County district attorney refused to prosecute Dean and the television show can be seen on YouTube.
+His appearance on the Judge Judy television show seen by 10 million people when Dean Gray won a judgement of false arrest after his stopping someone from drunk driving.
+The Riverside County district attorney refused to prosecute.
+The video can be seen on YouTube.

 The product of Dean’s written work has been valuable in exposing government corruption and mismanagement as well uncovering illegal activities and exposing government secrets having spoken to the FBI and the Grand Jury.
 Both broadcast news on radio and television, as well as the daily newspaper, followed-up on breaking news first published with his investigative reports.

 This notoriety defined Dean as the “The Most Dangerous Man in the City” of Desert Hot Springs and made him the target of anonymous threats and the subject of misleading lies.
 His recent article exposed a convicted domestic terrorist pretending to be deaf and using a fake name while worming his way into local city politics.
 Another series examined another individual fraudulently representing himself as a security alarm contractor who plead guilty to the crime of doing business as an unlicensed contractor and guilty to falsely misrepresenting his services sold to the city of Desert Hot Springs.